Welcome to STEM

 As we review and revise our teaching and learning materials we are injecting a STEM focus into our KS3 lessons.
 This looks at real life applications of the concepts that have been looked at in the lesson and relates it to real life as well as future career opportunities.

-During careers week, students will be trying different chromatography techniques and relating them to crime scenes, art, remote teaching, museums and Board Force.
+During activity week, students have tried different chromatography techniques and related them to crime scenes, art, remote teaching, museums and Board Force.
 This included looking at how drug cheats can be stopped (https://www.youtube.com/watch?v=tTiZtGKu82U )

 STEM Beyond lessons